Fintown Review Summary

 During our research for the Fintown review, Maxim Vihorev sent us the actual list of the current bookings, which presents the occupancy for the listed units.
-We have also received a new appraisal report for some of the rental units which haven't yet been listed on the platform.
+We have also received a new appraisal report for some of the rental units that haven't yet been listed on the platform.

 The funding for the currently available loans will enable the company to deploy the equity elsewhere.
 Vihorev Investments is also developing other highly attractive real estate projects, which you can review in Vihorev's projects overview.

 The type of investments offered by Fintown doesn't fall under a specific regulation in the Czech Republic.
-The regulator also confirms this in a separate statement which you can find on Fintown's website.
+The regulator also confirms this in a separate statement, which you can find on Fintown's website.

-Investing in already operational rental units decreases the risk and increases the return as you aren't exposed to development loans which come with unique risks connected to the construction of properties.
+Investing in already operational rental units decreases the risk and increases the return as you aren't exposed to development loans, which come with unique risks connected to the construction of properties.